Lucasslikjs/lucasslikjs/README.md

 ## I'm a Student and Developer!

 - 🌍 I’m currently working on a my own site!
-- 💻 I’m currently learning Front-end Developing
+- 💻 I’m currently learning Front/Back-end Developing
-- ✅ 2022 Goals: Complete my last year at school!
+- ✅ 2024 Goals: Get better in .NET

 ### Connect with me: